 Sam H. Ahmedzai

-Professor Sam H. Ahmedzai is Chair and Head of the Academic Unit of Supportive Care at the School of Medicine and Biomedical Science at the University of Sheffield, UK, where he has worked since 1994.
-He also works clinically as a Consultant Physician in palliative medicine in a multi-disciplinary symptom control and supportive care team in the Sheffield hospitals.
-He is Clinical Lead for the Sheffield Adult Cancer Survivorship and is a Council Member of the British Pain Society.
-He was formerly Medical Director of the Leicestershire Hospice.
+Emeritus Professor Sam H. Ahmedzai was Chair and Head of the Academic Unit of Supportive Care at the School of Medicine and Biomedical Science at the University of Sheffield, UK, where he worked from 1994.
+He was also Consultant Physician in Palliative Medicine at Sheffield hospitals for one of the UK's leading multi-disciplinary supportive and palliative care teams.

-Sam graduated from the Universities of St Andrews (Scotland) and Manchester.
+Dr Ahmedzai graduated from the Universities of St Andrews in Scotland, UK and Manchester, UK.
 His medical training was in oncology and respiratory medicine.
-His research interests are in pain control, nutrition, respiratory palliation and holistic needs assessment.
-He initiated the Science Committee for the Association for Palliative Medicine (UK) and past chair of the European Organisation for Research and Treatment of Cancer's Groups on Quality of Life and on Pain and Symptom Control.
-The Sheffield Academic Unit has also led developments in consumer involvement in cancer research.
+His research interests are in pain control, biology and control of symptoms, and the measurement of quality of life and holistic needs.
+He initiated the Science Committee for the Association for Palliative Medicine (UK) and was past Chair of the European Organisation for Research and Treatment of Cancer's groups on quality of life and on pain and symptom control.
+The Sheffield Academic Unit has also led developments in public and patient involvement in cancer research.

 Anthony H. Dickenson

-Professor Dickenson was a member of the Council of the International Association for the Study of Pain for 6 years and is an associate editor for the journal Pain.
-He has authored more than 280 refereed publications and has made many media appearances.
+Professor Dickenson was a Member of the Council of the International Association for the Study of Pain for 6 years and is an Associate Editor for the journal Pain.
+He has authored more than 300 refereed publications and has made many media appearances.
 Professor Dickenson has given plenary lectures at the World Congress on Pain, the American Pain Society, the European Pain Congress, the Canadian Pain Society, the Belgium Pain Society, the Scandinavian Pain Society, the British Pain Society, the Thailand Pain Society, the Irish Pain Society, the Australian Pain Society, the New Zealand Pain Society and many other international and national meetings.
-He has also spoken at the Royal Institution, to GPs and schools on pain.
+He has also spoken at the Royal Institution, to GPs and to schools on pain.

 Dr Edward Chow is a Professor in the Department of Radiation Oncology at the University of Toronto, Canada and a Senior Scientist at Sunnybrook Research Institute, Toronto, Canada.